Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise0.md

-# Exercise 0 - Hypothesis Testing
+# Exercise 0 - Hypothesising potential vulnerabilities by reading standards

 The goal of this exceise is use hypothesis testing to explore and identify vulnerabilities in the following standards: